Slevinski/slevinski.github.io/README.md

 - - -
 ## SignWriting Symposium ##

+### In 2016, coming July 18-21

+To be presented by Stephen E Slevinski Jr.
+ 1) SignPuddle and the New SignWriting Server
+ 2) SignPuddle 3

 ### In 2015, there were 12 presentations from 8 countries.

 Presentations by Stephen E Slevinski Jr.